saltukalakus/convert2actions/README.md

 # convert2actions

-A static code conversion tool to convert Auth0 Rules/Hooks to Auth0 Actions
+A GPT-4 based conversion tool to convert Auth0 Rules/Hooks to Auth0 Actions

 ## How to run the app locally